 There is a long process I won’t detail.
 But once made, they keep the cheese in a “gasnategia”, a cold room, during 4-5 months, or more.

 Some of the most famous ones are Ossau-Iraty, Roncal and Idiazabal (from the name of the valleys).
 But I find much more interesting to buy some in the Basque mountains during a hike!
+Or visit the magnificent traditional market in Tolosa on Saturday morning.
+You will find some very old cheese there, sometimes including insects!

 We eat Ardi-gasna with black cherry jam or chili jelly (French side).
 Spanish people eat it with nuts and quince jam.